 In a company limited by shares, there are three company bodies: the Board of Directors, the External Auditors and the Shareholders.
 The Shareholders can attend a General Meeting, which has the power to determine and amend the articles of association; to elect the members of the board of directors and the external auditors and to approve the annual accounts and resolutions on the allocation of the disposable profit.

 In a limited liability company, the shareholders run the company together, if the articles of association do not stipulate otherwise.
 The shareholders can also appoint and/or remove managing directors.

 The board of directors is the executive organ of the company limited by shares.
 It represents the company externally.
 The board of directors is elected by the shareholders at the general meeting.
 There are no requirements of nationality or residency, but the company must be able to be represented by one shareholder who is resident in Switzerland.
 That individual must have the authority to represent the company.
-The board of directors can decide the organisation of the company and may delegate the business management to directors.
-The board of directors has the power to appoint and remove both members of the board of directors and peoples enabled to represent the company externally.
+The board of directors can decide the organization of the company and may delegate the business management to directors.
+The board of directors has the power to appoint and remove both members of the board of directors and people enabled to represent the company externally.